russellbits/Writing/Poetry/beneath-the-manhattan-bridge-at-night-in-autumn/poem.md

+---
-# Beanth the Manhattan Bridge at Night in Autumn
+title: Beneath the Manhattan Bridge at Night in Autumn
+date: ""
+tags: ["love","trains"]
+---

 They were little hopes and confidences gold lit secrets hidden 'neath bridges under bridges where she came to him—already two months gone